frankleonrose/Respire/Readme.md

     - The parent was just inspired
     - The parent which is periodic was just triggered
     - The mode's inspiration predicate is true
+    - The mode's required predicate just switched from false to true
     - The mode's predecessor just expired
     - The mode is the parent's idle mode and all its peers are inactive
 - Modes expire when and one or more of the following is true: